josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 # Horizontal transfer TE fungi
 Scripts used to detect horizontal transfer of transposable elements (HTT) in 1,348 publicly available fungal genomes (JGI), see [reference].
 Folders include Snakemake pipelines, scripts, and a file containing software versions used for each specific pipeline.
+All scripts included in these pipelines are created by Josje Romeijn (MGE lab, Utrecht University).

 1. Extraction of TEs from fungal genomes
 2. TE classification